We will now transfer you to our booking site.

-Customers can design the car of their dreams at Ferrari Atelier at the Berkeley, the world’s first standalone atelier outside Italy.
-Their Personalisation Room, where clients can tailor their Ferraris, is modeled on the version back in Maranello.
+Customers can design the car of their dreams at Ferrari Atelier at The Berkeley, the world’s first standalone atelier outside Italy.
+Its Personalisation Room, where clients can tailor their Ferraris, is modelled on the version back in Maranello.

 The Berkeley, Wilton Place, Knightsbridge, London SW1X 7RL, United Kingdom +44 (0)20 7235 6000